Characterizing divergence and thickness in right-angled Coxeter groups: Disk diagram surgery

 By definition, if $\hat{\gamma}$ tracks $\gamma$ and $\hat{\hat{\gamma}}$ tracks $\hat{\gamma}$, then $\hat{\hat{\gamma}}$ tracks $\gamma$.
 Additionally, if $\hat{\gamma}$ tracks $\gamma$, then a sequence of dual curves (resp. spokes) structured with respect to $\hat{\gamma}$ is also structured with respect to $\gamma$.
 These observations will be frequently used without mention.

 The next two lemmas guarantee we can use disk diagram surgery to insert paths with certain desirable properties into a disk diagram.

 \begin{lemma} Let $\gamma$ be a simple path with label $w$ in a disk diagram $D$.
-We can obtain a disk diagram $E$ by applying surgery to $D$ to insert a path $\hat{\gamma}$ in place of $\gamma$, such that $\hat{\gamma}$ tracks each copy of $\gamma$ in $E$ and has label a reduced expression $\hat{w}$ for $w$. \end{lemma} \begin{proof} By \cite{Wise-hierarchy}[Lemma 2.6 and Corollary 2.7], there exists a disk diagram $D'$ with boundary path $\eta (\gamma')^{-1}$ where $\eta$ and $\gamma'$ have labels $w$ and $w'$ respectively, where $w'$ is a reduced expression for $w$.
-Additionally, $D'$ is such that there is no intersection between two dual curves emanating from distinct edges of $\gamma'$.
+We can obtain a disk diagram $E$ by applying surgery to $D$ to insert a path $\hat{\gamma}$ in place of $\gamma$, such that $\hat{\gamma}$ tracks each copy of $\gamma$ in $E$ and has label a reduced expression $\hat{w}$ for $w$. \end{lemma} \begin{proof} Let $D'$ be a disk diagram with boundary path $\eta (\gamma')^{-1}$ where $\eta$ and $\gamma'$ have labels $w$ and $w'$ respectively, where $w'$ is a reduced expression for $w$.
+Additionally choose $D'$ to have minimal area out of all such possible diagrams.
+By \cite{Wise-hierarchy}[Lemma 2.6 and Corollary 2.7], $D'$ has the property that no two dual curves emanating from distinct edges of $\gamma'$ intersect.
 As no dual curve intersects a reduced path twice, every dual curve dual to $\gamma'$ intersects $\eta$ in $D'$.
 Consequently, $\gamma'$ tracks $\eta$ in $D'$.
 We apply surgery to $D$ as in Definition~\ref{def:surgery} to obtain the disk diagram $E$ by, as in this definition, inserting a disk diagram $D''$ which consists of two glued copies of $D'$.
 It follows that $\gamma'$ tracks the copies of $\gamma$ in $E$.
 Thus, we can set $\hat{\gamma} = \gamma'$ and $\hat{w} = w'$. \end{proof}